Machine Learning Guided Cooling System Optimization for Data Center: Introduction

 A detailed exploratory data analysis on this dataset highlights several characteristic behaviors of the Frontier installation.
 Compute power and overall waste heat are tightly coupled, with average waste heat around 9 MW and rare peaks above 25 MW.
 PUE remains close to 1.05 for most of the year but rises noticeably at very low IT load, reflecting fixed cooling overheads.
 The three coolant subloops are not perfectly balanced: one loop carries the majority of the thermal load, while the others show periods of lower temperature and reduced flow.
 Finally, the distribution of waste heat is dominated by the 5 to 15 MW range with only modest daily and weekly seasonality, indicating a relatively steady but unevenly distributed source of recoverable heat over the year.

 Prior work on energy efficiency in HPC and data centers has followed three main tracks.
 The first focuses on workload and scheduling policies, aiming to reduce energy consumption while respecting performance or quality-of-service constraints.
 Thermal-aware and energy-aware schedulers for HPC clusters adjust job placement and dynamic voltage and frequency scaling (DVFS) settings in response to temperature and power models, often using cyber-physical formulations that couple workload, cooling, and thermal dynamics \cite{auweter2014case, bhalachandra2015dynamic, bhalachandra2017improving}.
 Survey work on energy-aware scheduling emphasizes that energy is now the dominant operating cost for many HPC installations and highlights the tight coupling between temperature, cooling effort, and scheduling decisions \cite{lazic2018datacenter}.
-Recent spatio-temporal algorithms explicitly model thermal diffusion in data centers, leveraging this structure to steer jobs away from hot spots and reduce cooling effort without violating thermal limits \cite{bhalachandra2017improving}.
+Recent spatio-temporal scheduling algorithms, which explicitly model thermal diffusion across the physical layout of data centers, leverage this structure to steer jobs away from hot spots and reduce cooling effort without violating thermal limits \cite{bhalachandra2017improving}.

 The second major line of work focuses on cooling and plant aspects, employing advanced control to reduce the power of chiller, pump, and fan systems.
 Model-predictive control (MPC) has been successfully applied to data center chiller plants, using physics-based models and forecasts of load and weather to optimize water temperatures, flow rates, and equipment staging under operational constraints \cite{wang2022physics}.
 More recently, deep reinforcement learning (DRL) has been used to learn cooling policies directly from data, including algorithms that co-optimize IT and cooling systems \cite{moriyama2018reinforcement}, transform cooling optimization into a DRL control problem \cite{wang2025tropical}, jointly optimize job scheduling and cooling \cite{meta2024simulator}, and operate free-cooled data centers in tropical climates \cite{beloglazov2011energy}.
 These approaches demonstrate substantial energy savings, but they typically rely on complex black-box policies and are often validated on air-cooled facilities rather than warm water liquid-cooled supercomputers.